-- Remove your ferret(s) from the source of poison.
+- Stay calm and remove your ferret(s) from the source of poison.

-- Contact your vet immediately; say when, where and how it happened.
-If appropriate (don't expose yourself to any harm), carefully take the packaging, plant or substance with you to the vet.
+- Contact your vet immediately.
+Explain when, where and how it happened.
+If at all possible and safe to do, carefully take the suspected packaging, plant or substance to the vet.

-Never attempt to treat/medicate your ferret(s) yourself.
-Some medicines for humans and other animals may be poisonous to your ferret.
+- Never try to treat or medicate ferrets yourself.
+Some medicines for humans and other animals may be poisonous to ferrets.

-Never attempt to make your ferret vomit.
-Do not use salt water as this is extremely dangerous.
+- Never try to make your ferret vomit.
+Don't use salt water, as it's extremely dangerous.

-If skin or fur is contaminated, wash thoroughly with mild shampoo and water, rinse well and dry.
+- If their skin or fur is contaminated, wash it with mild shampoo and water, rinse well and dry.

 In the home:

-- Keep houseplants where your ferret(s) cannot reach them.
-Pick up dropped leaves/petals.
+- Keep houseplants where your ferrets can't reach them.
+Pick up dropped leaves and petals.

-- Keep pesticides (e.g. rat baits) away from areas your ferret(s) can access.
+- Keep pesticides (such as rat baits) away from areas your ferret(s) can access.

-- If treating your pets with insecticides at home, separate them from other pets to avoid cross-contamination.
+- If treating your ferrets with medication at home, separate them from other pets to avoid cross-contamination.

-- Watch your ferret(s) closely when they are running free indoors.
+- Watch your ferrets closely when they're running free indoors.

-- Ensure housing and exercise areas are free from, and not overhung by, poisonous plants.
+- Check your ferrets' housing and exercise areas are away from poisonous plants.